rancher/opni/enhancements/aiops/20230120-Identify-metrics-that-match-known-anomaly-chart-patterns.md

 # Title:
-Identify prometheus metrics that match known anomaly chart patterns
+Identify metrics that match known anomaly chart patterns

 ## Summary:
-This enhancement proposal offers a new feature to match prometheus metrics to 2 types of known pre-defined anomaly chart patterns.
+This enhancement proposal offers a new feature to match metrics to 2 types of known pre-defined anomaly chart patterns.
 For each time of the patterns, a grafana dashboard that visualize all anomaly metrics that match to the patterns will be dynamically generated for user to consume.
 This feature will make operators' life easier in the process of outage diagnosis.

 The 2 types of pre-defined patterns:
 <img width="1401" alt="Screen Shot 2023-02-22 at 1 54 28 PM" src="https://user-images.githubusercontent.com/4568163/220768433-82056fd1-494c-4afe-9822-77b0566fd99d.png">